MileHacker Logo

 • Respectful Interaction: Learn basic Spanish greetings and polite phrases.
 Using "usted" (formal "you") shows respect to strangers and elders.

-• Photography Ethics: Always get consent before taking photos of people.
+• Photography Ethics: Always seek permission before taking photos of people.
 "Puedo sacar una foto?" is polite.
-Be discreet and respectful, especially in La Cancha markets and at the time of religious ceremonies.
+Be discreet and respectful, especially in La Cancha markets and during religious ceremonies.

 • Religious Site Etiquette: Dress modestly, with modest attire.
 Remove hats upon entering churches or temples.
 Keep your voice down and maintain a respectful silence.